tonyjzhou/agent-eth/README.md

-   eth> Is Uniswap V2 Router deployed at 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D? eth> What's Bob's balance? eth> Transfer 0.5 ETH from Carol to Alice
+   eth> Is Uniswap V2 Router deployed at 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D? eth> What's Bob's balance? eth> Transfer 0.5 ETH from Carol to Alice eth> Use Uniswap V2 Router to swap 10 ETH for USDC on Alice's account
    ```

 ## Test Accounts